Use the on-premises data gateway with Microsoft Flow to establish secure connections to your on-premises data sources such as Microsoft SQL Server.

 Download the installer, and then run it.

-On the first screen of the installation wizard, click or tap Next to acknowledge the reminder about installing a gateway on a laptop.
+On the first screen of the installation wizard, select Next to acknowledge the reminder about installing a gateway on a laptop.

-In the User Account Control dialog boxes, click or tap Yes to continue.
+In the User Account Control dialog boxes, select Yes to continue.

-Click or tap the option to register a new gateway or migrate, restore, or to take over an existing gateway, and then click or tap Next.
+Select either Register a new gateway on this computer or Migrate, restore, or takeover an existing gateway, and then select Next.

 Specify a recovery key that contains at least eight characters, and keep it in a safe place.
 You'll need this key if you want to migrate, restore, or take over its gateway.

-To migrate, restore, or take over an existing gateway, provide the name of the gateway and its recovery key, click or tap Configure, and then follow any additional prompts.
+To migrate, restore, or take over an existing gateway, provide the name of the gateway and its recovery key, select Configure, and then follow any additional prompts.

 The gateway runs as a Windows service and, as with any other Windows service, you can start and stop it in multiple ways.
 For example, you can open a command prompt with elevated permissions on the machine where the gateway is running, and then run either of these commands: